mbarkhau/oxford5k-data/README.md

 A1      July    n
 ```

 The MIT License applies to the `parse_ox5k.py`.
-IANAL but I assume the data files `ox4k.tsv` and `ox5k.tsv` have the same copyright as the original pdf files: © Oxford University Press.
+IANAL but I assume the data files `ox3k.tsv` and `ox5k.tsv` have the same copyright as the original PDF files: © Oxford University Press.